 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The Australian summer of cricket is here, with a plethora of matches for you to watch until the end of the season.
-The Roar has all the information you need to watch every minute of all Australian domestic and international matches in 2018-19 right here.
+The 2019 Ashes series is here, and the 2019-20 summer of cricket is just around the corner, with a plethora of matches for you to watch in the coming months.
+The Roar has all the information you need to watch every minute of all Australian domestic and international matches right here.

-As far as live streaming goes, your best option will be to use Kayo, a new sport streaming service.
-They’ll have every match of the upcoming series against India, as well as the Big Bash League, live.
+As far as live streaming goes, your best option will be to use Kayo.
+They’ll have every upcoming Australian international cricket game – except the Ashes – live.

 To see all of Australia’s home fixtures which will be broadcast on Seven and Fox, you can check out our Australian cricket fixtures page.